spire-signpost/apps/node-todos-users-api/Readme.md

   * add test case for deletion of token for user logout
   * check db for token deletion
   * test with postman

+#### v1.1 - update TODO model and routes - add privacy
+  * add authentication to POST and GET routes for todos
+  * add author to todo model - required
+  * save todo with author id set to user
+  * update test cases
+  * test with mocha, expect, and supertest